alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 ````

 Similar to what we have done in Q1, we have chosen the partition key to be the columns that we are going to group with as shown in the SQL query (l_orderkey,o_orderdate,o_shippriority).
 This will let us run aggregate functions on them since the aggregate functions are run in partition level in Cassandra.
-Then we have added the c_mktsegment, and linenumber to the compound key so that the primary key is unique and to avoid overwriting.
-Although the partition key (orderkey,o_orderdate,o_shippriority) and the linenumber will be enough to ensure the uniqueness of the primary key, however I have added the c_mktsegment and the l_shipdate as clustering columns since we need it in the WHERE clause.
-If you don't want to use it as a clustering column, you can create a separate secondary index for the columns you want to filter with using the WHERE clause.
-However the performance will be better if you include the filtering columns as clustering column in the compound key since the filtering will be faster inside each partition.
+Then we have added the linenumber to the compound primary key so that the primary key is unique and to avoid overwriting.
+I have added the c_mktsegment and the l_shipdate as clustering columns to the compound primary key since we need to query against them.
+If you don't want to use it as a clustering column, you can also create a separate secondary indexes for the columns you want to filter with.

 Now we need to load the table with data as shown below: